saulpw/visidata/vsh/README.md

 vsh is a compilation of [VisiData packages](https://visidata.org) that contain interactive terminal user interfaces for classic unix tools.

 Includes:
-- vls
-    - Navigate the filesystem
+- vsh
-    - Delete and bulk rename files using classic VisiData commands
-    - Press `Enter` on data sources to load them in vd
+    - run shell commands
+    - output will be loaded as a sheet.
 - vping
     - use like regular `ping`
     - resulting output will be dynamically loaded into a vd TUI